Blaine Bartholomew, PhD

 B.Sc. and M.Sc. degrees in Microbiology from the University of Calcutta.

-Current research: Using chemical biology approaches to understand how different remodeling complexes interact with DNA in the context of nucleosomes.
-I also utilize other biochemical approaches to decipher the ISWI mechanism of remodeling.
+Research interests: Using chemical biology approaches to understand how different remodeling complexes interact with DNA in the context of nucleosomes and to decipher the ISWI mechanism of remodeling.

 Other interests: I am a musician and passionate about food and cooking!